More about CBUS - A Layout Control Bus from MERGLast updated 24/02/2022.

 A LED driver for 64 LEDs

-The novel aspect of the SLiM CBUS system is the way the nodes are ‘taught’ how to respond to an event.
+The novel aspect of the CBUS SLiM model is the way the nodes are ‘taught’ how to respond to an event.

 The producers are provided with DIL switches which set their Node Number.
 The panel encoder has a two way switch, allowing 4 control panels on a layout.
 The switch input node has a 4 way switch allowing 16 such nodes, each with 8 inputs.
 Note, these are only hardware design constraints and not intrinsic to CBUS.
 The only requirement for these producer nodes is that no two may have the same number.
 The actual number is irrelevant.
 These producer nodes create events numbered according to their inputs as the lower two bytes.
 The upper two bytes of the 32 bit event are the node number.

 The SLiM consumers do not have a node number.
 They have a DIL switch to select an output, a ‘learn’ switch, an ‘unlearn’ switch and a ‘polarity ‘switch.
 To link an output with an input event, the following sequence is followed.
 The nodes are connected to the bus and powered up.
 One (or more) consumer nodes are put into ‘learn’ mode with their switches and the output to be associated with an event is selected on each with the DIL switches.
 For the presently working turnout drivers, there are 4 outputs, for the relay / LED driver there are 8 outputs.
 The input on a producer is activated (say a control panel pushbutton) and it sends an event.
 The consumers remember this event and activate their outputs.
 You can check if the action is what you wanted.
 The action can be repeated as many times as you like.
 If satisfied, you take the consumers out of learn mode.
 All subsequent events with that event number will cause the same output actions.